Eligibility Requirements

 19. Good Faith and Planning to Achieve Accreditation

-The board has authorized the institution to seek membership with HLC and indicated its intention, if a member of HLC, to accept the Obligations of Membership.
+The institution’s board has authorized the institution to seek membership with HLC.
+The institution has indicated its intention to abide by the Obligations of Membership.

-The institution has a realistic plan for achieving accreditation with HLC within the period of time set by HLC policy.
+The institution has a realistic plan for achieving accreditation with HLC within the timeframes set by HLC policy.

 Policy History